Aveglia/vAMPirus/docs/HelpDocumentation.md

 vAMPirus by default, unless the --skipAminoTyping option is set, will generate unique amino acid sequences or  "AminoTypes" from generated ASVs.
 These AminoTypes, barring any skip options set, will run through all the same analyses as ASVs.

 vAMPirus will translate the ASVs with Virtual Ribosome and relies on the user to specify the expected or minimum amino acid sequence length (--minAA) to be used for AminoTyping and pcASV generation (discussed below).
 For example, if you amplicon size is ~422 bp long, you would expect the amino acid translations to be ~140.
-Thus, you would either edit the --minAA value to be 140 in the configuration file (line 69) or in the launch command.
+Thus, you would either edit the --minAA value to be 140 in the configuration file (lime 69) or in the launch command.

 You can make it shorter if you would like, but based on personal observation, a shorter translation is usually the result of stop codons present which would usually be removed from subsequent analyses.
 If there are any sequences below the minimum amino acid sequence length the problematic sequence(s) and its translation will be stored in a directory for you to review.